pinohu/DYNASTY/ohu-legacy-codex/volume-x-troubleshooting-optimization/book-19-optimization-continuous-improvement/chapter-55-kaizen-continuous-improvement.md

 Kaizen is built on five core principles:

 1. **Small Steps, Big Results**: Focus on incremental improvements rather than revolutionary changes
-2. **Everyone Participates**: Improvement is not the domain of management alone—every team member is empowered to identify and implement improvements
+2. **Everyone Participates**: Improvement is not the domain of management aloneâ€”every team member is empowered to identify and implement improvements
 3. **Process Over Results**: Fix the process, and the results will follow
 4. **Data-Driven Decisions**: Use metrics and observation, not assumptions
 5. **No Blame, Only Learning**: Mistakes are opportunities to improve, not reasons for punishment